kwea123/cpp_data_algo/DisjointHW/README.md

 ------------------
 Now, we can merge the pairs in `pairs` using the disjoint set structure.
 To store the pairs between which the wall has been destructed, we have a variable `set<pair<pair<int, int>,pair<int, int> > > noWall` that stores the coordinates of these cells.
 More precisely, if `pp` belongs to `noWall`, then there is no wall between `cells[pp.first.first][pp.first.second]` and `cells[pp.second.first][pp.second.second]`.

 Fill in `void constructNoWalls()` which will fill in `noWall` with the coordinates of the pairs of cells (c1, c2) in `pairs` between which the wall has been destructed.
+Recall the process : for each pair (c1, c2) in `pairs`, we compare the roots of them, if they are equal, then we do nothing; otherwise, merge them and destruct the wall between c1 and c2.

 Finally, in `main()`, run
 ```